jamesaps/react-portfolio/README.md

 ## Installation

-This project can be used by cloning the repository git clone https://github.com/jamesaps/react-portfolio.git and can be used out of the box by running node index.js from the command line in the project directory.
+This project can be used by cloning the repository git clone https://github.com/jamesaps/react-portfolio.git and can be used out of the box by running npm i from the command line in the project directory.

 ## Contributing